 - Maximum Roth IRA contribution for 2015: Full contribution if MAGI is less than $116,000 (single) or $183,000 (joint).
 Partial contribution if MAGI is less than $131,000 (single) or $193,000 (joint).

-Individuals can contribute up to $5,500 for 2014 and 2015, based on Roth IRA income limits.
+Individuals or spouses, if married filing jointly, can each contribute up to $5,500 for 2014 and 2015, based on Roth IRA income limits.
 If you’re over age 50, you can make an additional catch-up contribution of $1,000 over the normal limit.

 However, if you make any withdrawals of earnings before age 59 1/2, you may be charged a 10% IRS early withdrawal fee.
 There are a few exceptions that allow you to avoid the 10% penalty:

 - Qualified first-time home buyer ($10,000 lifetime limit)

 - Qualified higher education expenses

 - Medical expenses in excess of 10% of Adjusted Gross Income (AGI)

 - Health insurance premiums for certain unemployed individuals

 Need to know more?
 Take a look at some frequently asked questions about IRAs.